Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/death-of-indexation.md

 draft = false
 +++

-## New Long-Term Capital Gains Tax Rules for RealEstate and Gold: What You Need to Know for 2024 and Beyond 🏠💰
+## New Long-Term Capital Gains Tax Rules for RealEstate and Gold: 2024 and Beyond 🏠💰

-Imagine you bought gold or a piece of real estate 30 years ago.
+Imagine you bought or have ancestral gold or a piece of real estate 30+ years ago.
 If you're planning to sell it now, you need to prepare for a significant tax hit due to changes in the Budget 2024.
 Let's dive into the details of this new tax regime and its implications.

 ### Where to Download a Copy of the Report 📥